Best Hub Services Platforms: ConnectiveRx vs AssistRx vs CareMetx vs EVERSANA

 | Nursing / Clinical Support | Regional case managers | ACE virtual nurse visits | Yes | In-home nursing + clinical pharmacists |

-| Adherence / Outreach | Yes | AllazoHealth AI (7.3% decrease in discontinuation) | Behavioral science-based | AI-driven + ACTICS predictive analytics |
+| Adherence / Outreach | Yes | AllazoHealth AI-enabled engagement | Behavioral science-based | AI-driven + ACTICS predictive analytics |

 | Non-commercial / Bridge Pharmacy | Careform NCP | Non-commercial pharmacy | Partnered | Owned specialty pharmacy |